 Administrators are advised, however, that some Java code that worked under the pre-1.3.1_09 JDKs may cause startup errors after you migrate to JDK 1.3.1_09 or a later version.

 In an unrelated and less-critical issue, BEA Systems has also issued an advisory about a possible password weakness in WebLogic Server and Express 8.1 Service Pack 1.
 If a user enters a password when using tasks "wldeploy," "wlserver" and "wlconfig", the password is displayed on screen and recorded in the log files.
-The solution is to
+The solution is to upgrade to Service Pack 2.

 These are only the latest in BEA WebLogic vulnerabilities, which have included issues with cross-site scripting, user impersonation, and administrator-password disclosure, among others.